 When the botnet attacks the victim's server, every individual bot will then send a request to the IP address of the target, which will potentially lead to the server becoming overwhelmed, resulting in the denial of service.

-As each bot is a legit internet machine, separating the attack traffic from the normal traffic cannot be easy.
+As each bot is a legit internet machine, separating the attack traffic from the usual traffic cannot be easy.

 Reasons behind a distributed denial-of-service attack:

-- Hacktivism: Hackers use DDoS attacks to express criticism from government and politicians to big businesses and current events.
+- Hacktivism: Hackers use DoS attacks to express criticism from government and politicians to big businesses and current events.
 Hacktivists use premade tools to wage assault against what they want to target.

-- Cyber Vandalism: These vandals are often done to cause grief to the citizens of the internet.
+- Cyber Vandalism: These vandals are often done to cause grief to the internet's citizens.
 They are often done by teenagers online that are bored and looking to seek anger and frustration towards any institution or a person.
 Some do this to seek attention.

-- Extortion: This has been an increasingly famous motivation for a DDoS attack; extortion means a cybercriminal demands money in exchange for not carrying out the DDoS attack.
-Like cyber vandalism, this kind of attack is enabled by booted services or stressor.
+- Extortion: This has been an increasingly famous motivation for a DDoS attack; extortion means a cybercriminal demands money for not carrying out the DDoS attack.
+Like cyber vandalism, booted services or stressors enable this kind of attack.

 - Business Competition: These attacks have been increasingly used as a tool for competitive businesses.
-Some assaults are designed to keep the competitor from joining a significant event, while some are launched to shut down the competitor’s online business.
-The idea mainly revolves around causing disruption that will shift the consumers to the competitor while causing damage, both financially and reputational.
+Some assaults are designed to keep the competitor from joining a significant event, while some are launched to shut down the competitor's online business.
+The idea mainly revolves around causing disruption that will shift the consumers to the competitor while causing financial and reputational damage.
 These attacks are usually well funded and executed by professionals.